"If you aren't authentic on YouTube, people can smell you from a mile," says a flight attendant-YouTuber

 And, so I decided you know, what led me to start to showcase some of the restaurants that I go to.
 Ummm, you know, all the little fun eateries that I tend to visit.
 And then, I also was like, you know, what let me also add another aspect where I interview different people at these places.

 And, so it was like a combination of doing you know, just like enjoying this great food, but also kind of getting these gems from different dope, like entrepreneurs, artists, musicians, whoever I felt like you know, could value the platform umm so, that was going well.

 All of a sudden Covid happened, and so I had to kind of pivot, because I wasn't able to you know, actually go to restaurants anymore, be around everyone unfortunately, at the capacity that I would have loved to have.

 So, I then started to do the same aspect, but, then umm kind of on Instagram, but, then cooking my own food because I was still kind of wary about purchasing food out due to Covid.

-Umm, and then people started to kind of really take to the meals that I was making, and I was like okay so this might be a good idea let me go ahead and create another segment of my YouTube channel where I call Fly Eats Kitchen, which is kind of umm just like an addendum to flight.
+Umm, and then people started to kind of really take to the meals that I was making, and I was like okay so this might be a good idea let me go ahead and create another segment of my YouTube channel where I call Fly Eats Kitchen, which is kinda just like an addendum to flight.

 So, but it's just me having my own little cooking show, and showcasing my recipes, and just having fun in the kitchen.
 Umm, and so, that's where I am now you know.